Jayesh-1041/CSS_Assignment/CSS_Theory.md

 **ANS :-**
         CSS2 introduced a new box model which included padding, borders, and margins.
 CSS3 introduced the flexible box layout module, which allows for more flexible layouts.
+        CSS2 and CSS3 difference is
+        => There is no backward compatibility with CSS2.
+        => There is backward compatibility maintained with CSS3.
+        => With CSS2 only web safe fonts can be used.
+        => With CSS3 special fonts can be used such as those in Google Fonts.
+        => With CSS2 the concept of simple selectors were present.
+        => With CSS3 the selectors were called as a sequence of simple selectors.com.
+        => Using CSS2, for rounded borders, coding the css styles were complex.
+        => With CSS3, there is provision for automatically assigning rounded.

 ### **Q-4.**     Name a few CSS style components.